 Top 10 Cruel Movies Like 'Escape Room'

-What Movies Are Like Escape Room?
+What Films Are Like Escape Room?

 You don’t need to be claustrophobic to be terrified of being trapped.
 It’s physical, psychological, and emotional torture.
 You lose all sense of time, space, and self.
 Your entire existence crystalizes into one single desire; to get out.